Grow in wisdom as you weave together theological insight, critical cultural analysis, and practical leadership training.

 We operate a staged admissions process with four rounds.
 Anticipated decision dates for each round are outlined in the table below.
 Please note that an application will not be considered within a round unless we have received the complete application, including all supporting documents, by 11:59 pm on the relevant deadline.

+International students should submit their applications in the first two rounds in order to have enough time to obtain a study permit.
 Applications within each round will be reviewed in the order in which they were received, taking into consideration applicants' qualifications and objectives, as well as the goals of the program.
 In the event that the cohort fills before all rounds are complete, qualified applicants from the later rounds will be placed on a waitlist.

 We recommend that you submit your completed application form as early as possible in order to ensure time to make arrangements for finances, work, and travel.